social-protocols/quality-news/README.md

 ### Fatigue

 In general, upvote rates decrease as a story receives more attention.
 The more attention a story has received, the more likely it is that users have already seen it.
 So if a story spends a lot of time on  home page the upvote rate will eventually start to drop.

 But we'd like a true upvote rate estimate that measures the tendency of the story itself to attract upvotes, and not the amount of attention it has received on Hacker News.
 We can do this by building a fatigue factor into the expected upvote calculation.

-### Moving Averaging
+### Moving Averages

 Looking only at more recent data could make vote manipulation even harder: it would require a constant supply of new votes as the moving average window moves.